Upper Mustang Motorbike Tour - 11 Days Itinerary and Costs

 Spring (March to May): Mild weather, longer days, clear skies, and spectacular views of snow-capped peaks.
 Hills and valleys are full of wildflowers, and riding conditions on high passes are excellent.

-Autumn (late September to November): Crisp air, unmatched visibility, golden landscapes, and dry trails.
+Autumn (late September to November): Crisp air, outstanding visibility, golden landscapes, and dry trails.
 Perfect for photography and sightseeing.

-Winter (December to February): Fewer crowds, crystal-clear skies, and dramatic snow-capped views.
+Winter (December to February): Fewer crowds, cloudless skies, and dramatic snow-capped views.
 Cold nights but sunny days make for peaceful, visually striking rides.

 Monsoon (June to early September): Generally not recommended.
 Although Mustang itself receives minimal rainfall, heavy rain in surrounding regions can cause landslides and trail hazards.